jasonfharris/banksync/README.md

 ## Locations

 How does the bank command know where to put the `repoBird` and `repoFish`?
 How does it know which syncfile to use, etc. Well in the syncrepo there is the file `bankconfig.ini`.
-This is a standard preferences file but in this example it has two important options: `cwd=..` and `syncfile=syncfile.wl`.
+This is a standard preferences file but in this example it has two important options: `cwd=..` and `syncfile=syncfile.json`.

 The cwd (ChangeWorkingDirectory) option specifies that the repo commands should be executed one level up from our current working directory.
 So since we are currently at `~/animals/animalsRepoSync` that means that the repos paths will start from `~/animals/`

 The second option just tells us what the name of the syncfile is.
-We could have called it `earthanimals.wl` if we wanted to.
+We could have called it `earthanimals.json` if we wanted to.

 ## Bank command line options